toastheo/MediaDownloader/README.md

 4. Push to the branch `git push origin feature/AmazingFeature`.
 5. Open a Pull Request.

+## How to add ffmpeg to the system path

+1. **Download FFmpeg**: First, visit the official [FFmpeg website](https://ffmpeg.org/download.html "Download Page FFmpeg") and download the latest version of FFmpeg for Windows.
+Usually, this will be a .zip file.
+2. **Extract the Files**: After downloading, extract the files from the .zip file.
+You can store them in any location, but a simple path like C:\FFmpeg is recommended for easy access.
+3. **Locate the 'bin' Folder**: In the extracted FFmpeg folder, you'll find a subfolder named bin.
+This contains the executable files you will need.
+4. **Copy the Path**: Open the bin folder, click on the address bar in the file explorer to reveal the full path, and copy this path.
+It should look something like C:\FFmpeg\bin.
+5. **Open System Properties**: Press the Windows key, type “system properties”, and select “Edit the system environment variables”.
+This will open the System Properties window.
+6. **Access Environment Variables**: In the System Properties window, click on the “Environment Variables” button near the bottom.
+7. **Edit the Path Variable**: In the Environment Variables window, under the “System variables” section, find and select the Path variable, then click “Edit…”.
+8. **Add FFmpeg Path**: In the Edit Environment Variable window, click “New” and paste the path you copied earlier (C:\FFmpeg\bin).
+Click “OK” to close each window.
+9. **Verify the Installation**: To verify that FFmpeg has been added to your system path, open a command prompt (cmd) and type ffmpeg -version.
+If it displays the version information, FFmpeg is successfully installed and accessible from the command line.

 ## License

 ### MediaDownloader License
 This project is licensed under the [MIT-License](https://opensource.org/license/mit/).

-### ffmpeg License:
+### FFmpeg License:
-Please note that this software uses ffmpeg, which is a separate software not covered by the MIT-License of MediaDownloader. ffmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
-This affects the redistribution of ffmpeg in binary form.
+Please note that this software uses FFmpeg, which is a separate software not covered by the MIT-License of MediaDownloader.
+FFmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
+This affects the redistribution of FFmpeg in binary form.

-For detailed information on ffmpeg licensing, please visit https://www.ffmpeg.org/legal.html.
+For detailed information on FFmpeg licensing, please visit https://www.ffmpeg.org/legal.html.

 ## Acknowledgments
 Thanks to the developers of Costury.Fody and Youtube.Explode for their fantastic libaries.